ramirezdario/ramirezdario/README.md

 🔭 I’m currently working on SAP B, SQL and Hana version.

-🌱 I’m currently learning about Web Develoment.
+🌱 I’m currently learning about Python.

 📫 How to reach me: r.dario@outlook.com